kinjames/jkmfarms/README.md

 - **gallery.html:** Photo and video gallery showcasing our farm.
 - **testimonials page:** Customer testimonials and feedback.
 - **faqs.html:** Frequently asked questions about our farm and products.
-- **events.html:** Information about upcoming farm events or workshops.
+- **events page:** Information about upcoming farm events or workshops.

 ## Customization
 Feel free to customize the content in each HTML file to better suit your farm's specific details.
 Update images in the 'img' directory with your own high-quality pictures.